 Straight-Sided, Anodized-Aluminum Cake Pan

 Standard rectangular, square, or round baking pans are must-haves for baking.
 But let the baker beware: size is critical.
 In most recipes, a nine-inch round (layer) pan is not interchangeable with an eight-inch round pan.
-When you’re working with a round pan, an extra inch diameter represents a substantial increase in volume.
-So, when you’re using the same amount of batter in a too-large pan not only will the cake be thinner, it will not rise as well or bake as evenly in a bigger-than-required pan.
+When you’re working with a round cake pan, an extra inch diameter represents a substantial increase in volume.
+So, when you’re using the same amount of batter in a too-large pan, not only will the cake be thinner, it will not rise as well or bake as evenly in a bigger-than-required pan.
 Under-filling also means the batter will set faster than it can rise, leading to bubbles, cracks, and blemishes in the crust.
-In other words, use the proper size pan, as specified in the recipe, for foolproof results every time.
+In other words, use the proper size pan, as specified in the recipe, for foolproof results.

 The sheet pan of choice for the commercial kitchen should be made from durable materials like aluminum or aluminized steel.
 For an added touch of convenience, look for dishwasher and freezer safe products that make cleanup and advanced food prep a breeze.
 You can also find perforated pans that allow you to create delicious crispy or doughy baked goods.

-Like most other bakeware, springform pans come in a variety of materials including anodized aluminum and heavy-gauge steel.
+Like most other bakeware, springform pans come in a variety of materials, including anodized aluminum and heavy-gauge steel.
 Other features include a non-stick surface, which precludes the need for greasing the surface, and a waterproof seal around the base (important for when immersing the pan in a water bath).

 Bundt Pans and Tube Pans